Sunday, December 15, 2013

 It's really hot. and humid.
 We eat lunch at 12pm and dinner at 9:30pm.
 So basically I fast every day.

 We visited Children of the Dump many years ago.
-Most people here are wayy more impoverished and humble than those people.
-Try to imagine it.
-Dirt floors, tin roofs, adobe walls.
+Most people here

 I miss you all more than ever here, but it's okay because I know that this is important and that it's true!